File Storage

 3.3 Attaching File or IO Objects

-The Attachment constructor accepts anything with a read() method - an open file, an in-memory BytesIO, a request body.
+The Attachment constructor accepts anything with a read() method, like an open file, an in-memory BytesIO, or a request body.
 It also accepts the MultipartPart objects produced by the form parser, which is what AttachmentField uses under the hood.

 from io import BytesIO